SaabirMohamed/AngularModuleRouting/README.md

 # AngularModuleRouting

-# QUICK TEMAPLATE: for an App with Lazy loaded content
+# Quick template: for an App with Lazy loaded content

 clone this project if you want a quick scaffold with routing and with lazy loaded modules